How to Crop Images in a Circle Shape with Photoshop

-Tired of cropping your photos into rectangles and squares?
-In this tutorial, learn how to easily crop images as circles with Photoshop!
-And, learn how to properly save the final result to keep the transparency so you can add the photo to a design or upload it to the web!
+Tired of cropping your photos as rectangles and squares?
+Learn how easy it is to crop images as circles with Photoshop, and how to save the circle with a transparent background so the image looks great in a design or on the web!
+A step-by-step tutorial.

 Let's get started!

 I’m using Photoshop 2023 but any recent version will work.
 You can get the latest Photoshop version here.